 Discount brokers make it possible for investors to buy and sell securities, without paying the higher fees associated with a full-service brokerage.
 Using a discount brokerage could make sense for investors who are comfortable making trading decisions without the help of an investment professional.

 The rise of discount brokerage firms has made investing more accessible for a wider variety of people.
 Discount stockbrokers can offer both tax-advantaged and taxable investment accounts.
-It’s possible to build a portfolio with a discount broker that includes a different types of investments, including stocks, exchange-traded funds (ETFs) and even cryptocurrency.
+It’s possible to build a portfolio with a discount broker that includes different types of investments, including stocks, exchange-traded funds (ETFs) and other securities.

 What Is a Discount Broker?

 Discount brokers offer investors access to lower-cost securities trading.
-Many discount brokerages operate online or via mobile investment apps.
+Many discount brokerage firms operate online or via mobile investment apps.
 They’re often geared to the DIY investor who’s interested in self-directed trading.

 Some of the characteristics of discount brokers can include: